Damian-Miechowian/calc/README.md

 ## Describle

 This is my first simple currency calculator.
-You can you convert different currencies to Polish Zloty (PLN)
+You can convert different currencies to Polish Zloty (PLN)